WojtekKamilowski/CI_PP3_TDP/README.md

 - User input

 Actions:
-- Review and select one of the options by inputing the index number of the option confirming with enter.
+- Review and select one of the options by inputting the index number of the option confirming with enter.
 - If an invalid option is selected the program will print: "Invalid Option, please try again" & "Press enter to return to the menu":
     In this case user needs to press enter to see the main menu again and choose one of the options: 1 - 9 or 0